JulianaVanier/582-app-order-pizza-react/README.md

           }
 });

-#open file component CartComponent.vue and change fetch
+#open file component CartComponent.js and change fetch
 fetch("HERE THE ADRESS OF YOUR CODESPACE THAT IS RUNNING + /placeorder",
     {
       method: "POST",